 The OCD distribution tool has been designed to achieve a uniform and even bed for tamping.
 It diameter is 58.5mm fitting IMS or VST baskets.
 It uses a stepless adjustment system to set the depth of the base from 0.25” to 0.5”.
 This is a sleek and well-built tool that will help you achieve repeatable tamps.

-An espresso stirrer or a puck rake is another tool you can use to achieve even distribution and prevent clumping in your filter basket.
+A WDT tool or a puck rake is another tool you can use to achieve even distribution and prevent clumping in your filter basket.
 It looks similar to a whisk and is used to stir the ground coffee in the portafilter.
 This small device is rather satisfying to use for the espresso geek and does aid puck prep.
 It is also a more affordable espresso accessory than the distribution tool.

 A precision basket is another new trend that has seen a rise in popularity.
 The portafilter basket most machines come with has tiny imperfections like inconsistent hole sizes making no two baskets the same.
 A VST or IMS precision basket utilizes technology to create perfectly uniform holes to improve consistency and optimize extraction.
 Upgrading your filter basket is an essential step to improving extraction and consequently the final flavor of the shot pulled.
 Obviously then buying a precision basket you will need to buy one that is compatible with your machine.